Cancel My Subscription

 CHOCK-FULL OF NUTS

-Let me see if I understand this: POZ kills columnist Stephen Gendin with the drugs you push, puts his lifeless mug on a special “dead fag” collector’s edition to quadruple your sales and then carts out that feeble coot Larry Kramer to call for bombs and bullets to end the mess his “drugs into bodies” bullshit created [“Missing in Action,” October 2000]?
+Let me see if I understand this: POZ kills columnist Stephen Gendin with the drugs you push, puts his lifeless mug on a special “dead fag” collector’s edition to quadruple your sales and then carts out that feeble coot Larry Kramer to call for bombs and bullets to end the mess his “drugs into bodies” bullshit created [“Be Very Afraid,” October 2000]?
 Make no mistake about it—you bought-off AIDS-industry motherfuckers are the truly twisted ones.

 ACT UP/San Francisco